 Iberian Lynx special

-A one centre tour with a special focus on seeing the endangered Iberian Lynx in the wild.
+A tour with a special focus on seeing the endangered Iberian Lynx in the wild.
 In December – January, the lynx are at their most active during daytime ( seeking a mate, calling.…) whereas later in the season they are less active and more nocturnal.
 We will enjoy the mild winter sunshine of Southern Spain whilst watching wildlife at a relaxed pace.

 Sierra de Andújar: A Spanish jewel

 In terms of wild habitats this rugged terrain is one of Spain’s most beautiful and biodiverse sierras.
 Besides hosting the largest Iberian Lynx population in Spain, the area is well known for high numbers of Red and Fallow Deer.
 Also Mouflon, Otter, Iberian Ibex and Wild Boar are regulary seen.
 Badgers, Genets and Polecats are also present but elusive and mainly nocturnal and so we would be very lucky indeed to come across any of those.
 Birds seen here during winter include: Griffon and Black Vultures, Golden Eagle, Spanish Imperial Eagle, Azure-winged Magpie, Iberian Green Woodpecker, Blue Rock Thrush, Dartford Warbler, Firecrest, Crested Tit and Cirl Bunting.

 Iconic creatures the real way